NOTICE OF APPLICATION under the Licensing Act 2003

 Archant

-Notice is hereby given that Massimo Cierzo, Tracey Cierzo and Rebecca Cierzo has applied to North Hertfordshire District Council for the grant of a premises licence under the Licensing Act 2003 in respect The Buffs football club, Bakers close, Clothall Road, Baldock, Herts SG7 6PE.
-This application is for a Community football club with charging facilities and a club house/Bar area for social functions and sport use i.e local pool and darts teams as well as sports viewing on tv.
-Alcohol, food and beverages to be sold on the premises.
+Notice is hereby given that Massimo Cierzo, Tracey Cierzo and Rebecca Cierzo have applied to North Hertfordshire District Council for the grant of a premises licence under the Licensing Act 2003 in respect The Buffs football club, Bakers close, Clothall Road, Baldock, Herts SG7 6PE

 NOTICE OF APPLICATION under the Licensing Act 2003